 Combination with the diesel power plants

-Now we have known about the combinations the gas turbine can be used.
+Now we have known about the combinations the gas turbines can be used.
 Now let’s check out the advantages and disadvantages of gas turbines.

 Advantages of gas turbines over steam turbines, are as follows,